The first patter of your baby’s heartbeat.

 Remember, these conditions are very rare.

-While hearing that first thump thump thump of your little one’s heart is reassuring, it’s fairly common not to hear your baby’s heartbeat until weeks 9-12 of your pregnancy.
+While hearing that first thump thump thump of your babe’s heart is reassuring, it’s fairly common not to hear your baby’s heartbeat until weeks 9-12 of your pregnancy.

 You might not have your first ultrasound until the beginning of your second trimester.